 Where: Olympic Valley, CA

 This run will start along the legendary Western States 100 course, where we’ll run from Palisades up to the Escarpment and locate the headwaters of the North Fork and Middle Fork of the American River.
-We’ll then follow Granite Chief Trail back to the start, stopping to make observations at creeks and lakes along the way.
+We’ll then follow Granite Chief Trail back to the start.
 Total distance is estimated to be between 13 and 14 miles.